 Healing Virginia Beach - An Expressive Arts Project at MOCA (Virginia Museum of Contemporary Art)

 This project was initially held at MOCA until community events were put on hold due to COVID-19 in March.
-From April 2020 until November 2020, all sessions were held virtually.
+From April 2020 until January 2021, all sessions were held virtually.
 On May 30, 2020, the art therapists and EVMS Art Therapy and Counseling faculty joined together to host a live-stream Facebook event.
 The event was held to recognize and prepare for the anniversary of the mass shooting.
 Geoffrey Thompson, PhD, ATR-BC, LCAT and Lisa Thomas, MS, ATR-P, Resident in Counseling, led the EVMS Graduate Art Therapy and Counseling faculty and one student during this live-streamed event to discuss ways of creating for self-expression and preparation for coping with the anniversary of the mass shooting.
-Whereas the event did directly engage participants it was seen by 1.1K viewers on and since that date.
 Each participant provided helpful tips in dealing with the mass shooting anniversary and demonstrated art materials and processes related to processing trauma and grief, dealing with potentially elevated levels of depression and anxiety, creating memorials, giving oneself permission to attend to self-care, and apply creativity through intentional play.
 Staff responded to comments and provided resources on Facebook for local remembrance ceremonies and opportunities for additional supports for healing.